ccamel/awesome-ccamel/README.md

 ## Dart

+- [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
+Built with Golang and Flutter.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond

 ## Dockerfile